alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 plot_beta(8., 4.)
 ```

-Thus, instead of estimating the vote probability, we instead need to
+Thus, instead of estimating the vote probability, I instead need to
-estimate $a$ and $b$, which will tell us what we expect the distribution
+estimate $a$ and $b$, which will tell us what I expect the
-of the vote probability to be.
-Once we have estimates for those
+distribution of the vote probability to be.
+Having multiple levels
-parameters, we can forecast the remaining votes by repeatedly drawing
-the vote probability from the appropriate beta distributions.
-Having
-multiple levels like this are why these models are known as
+like this are what give hierarchical models their name -- parameters
-*hierarchical* -- parameters are drawn from distributions whose parameters
-are also distributions themselves.
+are drawn from distributions whose parameters are also distributions
+themselves.
+Adding this level lets us construct a model that better
+captures the variation in voters that we would expect.
+Additionally,
+this type of model structure offers some practical advantages: models
+that are specified in non-hierarchical ways tend to have difficulty
+fitting complex data with few parameters, but simultaneously overfit
+data for more complicated model structures if the exact form of the
+model is inappropriate for the data.
+Hierarchical models avoid this
+tradeoff as they are able to naturally capture complex structure in
+data with relatively few parameters, and are not prone to overfitting.

 Since all parameters in a Bayesian model must have priors, our task
 is now to encode our prior beliefs about the vote probability by setting